top of page

 • Any thoughts about piracy and free downloads

 It's a tough one because as teenagers we remember taping songs off the radio, getting 2/3 of the song and desperately hoping the DJ wasn't going to butt in too quickly at the end.
 Getting the actual album for birthdays or with pocket money was better but we still made the tapes.
 Overall though one of our ebooks costs as little as £2.50, and if you won't even pay that then you're saying you feel it's okay to enjoy reading something but not to pay the author, the editor, the publisher and by extension anyone else who might be working for the publisher, tax that the publisher would be paying.
 In the UK, so much corporation tax goes towards funding the NHS, pensions, schools etc. So just spending a few pounds on a book helps to support all of that infrastructure.
 Without anyone paying for books, that's a lot of jobs that would not even be there.
 Not all book sellers are big faceless off-shore giants who don't pay their tax anyway.
 Buy from our shop and at least you'll know you're feeding a real economy and not just a hedge fund.
+The above has of course been complicated by the recent upsurge of generative AI and unfortunately publishers and authors are finding their work is being scraped by large organisations we do not have any financial or legal power to stop.
+While not against technology or artificial intelligence itself, we are publishers of specifically human work and will carry on doing all we can within our industry to support human creativity and jobs.
 Digital technology is amazing and it's one of the reasons we got to be a tiny micro press.
 We probably couldn't have done this in another era.
 The digital by nature is viral, borderless and collaborative, so wonderful as that is, it just aids things like book piracy.
+That is book piracy by individuals and also now on a giant scale from multinationals.
 Maybe a solution to this is to organise society a bit better so that even poorly paid authors can afford to live without being hand to mouth.
-But until we've done that, please consider just buying the book because the price of a book is a very, very cheap way of saying thank you to someone for giving up a bit of themselves to you.
+But until we've done that, please consider just buying the book instead of downloading for free, and and buying from publishers of human writing.
+The price of a book is a very, very cheap way of saying thank you to someone for giving up a bit of themselves to you.
 If you choose to still download a pirate copy then we hope you enjoy it anyway.
 Please consider giving back something by spreading the word or leaving the author a review - Goodreads, Amazon or social media are great places to do this.
 Also please just be aware of the choice you are making.

 bottom of page